scalacenter/bloop/docs/build-tools/sbt.md

 ### Enable custom configurations

+By default, `bloopInstall` exports projects for the standard `Compile`, `Test` and `IntegrationTest` sbt configurations, as well as the `multi-jvm` configuration used by Akka's [sbt-multi-jvm](https://doc.akka.io/docs/akka/current/multi-jvm-testing.html) plugin.
+The latter is exported automatically whenever a project enables the plugin, so its `src/multi-jvm` sources are compiled with no extra setup.

-By default, `bloopInstall` exports projects for the standard `Compile`, `Test` and `IntegrationTest` sbt configurations.
-If your build defines additional configurations in a project, such as [your own sbt custom configuration](https://www.scala-sbt.org/1.0/docs/offline/Testing.html#Custom+test+configuration), you might want to export these configurations to Bloop projects too.
+If your build defines other additional configurations in a project, such as [your own sbt custom configuration](https://www.scala-sbt.org/1.0/docs/offline/Testing.html#Custom+test+configuration), you might want to export these configurations to Bloop projects too.